Series parts in the blink of an eye

 From plastic injection molding to additive manufacturing, our range of technologies allows you to manufacture components which are used as series parts and put into circulation.
 Your quality criteria, test methods and test intervals provide a common basis for success.

-When we talk about production, we mean parts that are put into circulation and for which certificates, guarantees of origin or other things are available.
+When we talk about production, we mean serialparts that are put into circulation and for which certificates, guarantees of origin or other things are available.
 For the production of your plastic parts, we use a wide portfolio of different technologies.
-Additive processes such as 3D printing (Selective Laser Sintering), the vacuum casting process or classic plastic series production methods with injection molding open the way to production in series and pre-series production.
+Additive processes such as 3D printing (Selective Laser Sintering), injection molding and vacuum casting open the way to production in series and pre-series production.

 Pre-series are put into circulation for the first time by the customer.
-Later, these are always replaced by series parts.
-They are therefore used to validate a series, as final test parts for installation or for final functional tests.
-This should result in a release for series production with only minor modification.
+Later, these are replaced by series parts.
+They are used for validation of a series, as final test parts for installation or for final functional tests.
+This should result in a release for series production with very little effort.

 Various additional technologies, such as chemical smoothing of laser-sintered parts or coloring of plastic parts by impregnation, bring the 3D printed parts so close to the usual series requirement from injection molding that there is no longer any discernible difference.
 This high level of vertical integration makes it possible to produce outstanding series 3D printed parts.
 However, the decisive factor is whether the series material is approved by the customer.